bfilarsky/SDGPSR/README.md

 The receiver takes in data at 1 ms intervals (the length of the C/A sequence), and conducts the following steps in order:
 1. Search the sky for all 32 GPS Satellites.
 A 2-dimensional search grid is created over code-phase and frequency offset, with a 10 KHz search window and 500 Hz increments.
 For each frequency, a circular correlation function is computed in the frequency domain, and the results are non-coherently integrated in 1 ms intervals across 128 ms.
 2. A satellite is considered found if the value of one of the search bins is at least 10x the standard deviation of all of the search bins.
-3. For each satellite that is found, a tracking channel is created.
-Each tracking channel is initialized with multiple signal trackers, all with different frequency offsets.
+3. For each satellite that is found, a signal tracker is created
-  * Each signal tracker attempts to lock onto the signal
-  * Once one signal tracker obtains the full track state, the others are removed
 4. The signal tracker proceeds through 4 states in order to get a signal lock
   * It starts with 1 ms integration intervals and attempts to get a frequency lock on the carrier
   * Once a frequency lock is completed, it attempts to get a phase lock on the carrier